 Expedited Project Delivery Pilot Program - Section 3005(b)

-On July 28, 2020, FTA announced a Notice of Funding Opportunity for The Expedited Project Delivery (EPD) Pilot Program.
-Applications will be accepted on a rolling basis until up to eight grants are awarded and subject to funding availability.
+On July 28, 2020, FTA announced a Notice of Funding Opportunity for the Expedited Project Delivery (EPD) Pilot Program.
+Applications will be accepted on a rolling basis until up to eight grants are awarded, subject to funding availability.

 On Wednesday, August 26, 2020, FTA hosted a webinar to provide information on the EPD Pilot Program.

 Applicants must use the EPD Pilot Program application.

 The EPD Pilot Program streamlines project delivery of new transit infrastructure that meets program requirements.
 It encourages innovative partnerships and funding so projects can be completed more quickly.

 Eligible projects are new fixed guideway capital projects, small start projects, or core capacity improvement projects that have not entered into a full funding grant agreement with FTA.
 The law defines these types of eligible projects for the EPD Pilot Program in a manner similar to, but not entirely the same as, FTA’s Capital Investment Grants (CIG) program.
 Applicants should therefore read the NOFO carefully to understand the EPD Pilot Program project eligibility.
 New fixed guideway capital projects or small start projects may include the acquisition of real property, the initial acquisition of rolling stock for the system, the acquisition of right-of-way, and relocation.
 Core capacity improvement projects may include the acquisition of real property, the acquisition of rights-of-way, double tracking, signalization improvements, electrification, expanding system platforms, acquisition of rolling stock associated with corridor improvements increasing capacity, construction of infill stations, and such other capacity improvements as FTA determines are appropriate to increase the capacity of an existing fixed guideway system corridor by not less than 10 percent.